zhu-mengqiu/MI-SRT-Correlation/README.md

 ComputeMSE.R: This R script computes MSE of single imputation and multiple imputation (mean, median, fisher) for pearson, spearman, kendall correlation.
 The generated files are named as "MSE\_pred2pred\_[cor.method].txt".

+ComputeNetwork.R: This R script computes a similarity matrix that represents the network based on a correlation matrix for the original dataset, single imputation, and multiple imputation.
+The script is for both postive and negative direction but can be modified for only positive or only negative direction.